 Exception for Electing 1987 Partnerships

-But this only applies if Subsection (a) was not applied to this partnership for all of its previous taxable years, starting post-December 31, 1987, and before January 1, 1998.
-The partnership must also elect the application of this (g) Subsection and consent to applying the tax required with paragraph (3) for its first taxable years (starting post-December 31, 1987).
-For a partnership choosing treatment as a 1987 partnership, it will stop being treated as such when there is a new line of business for this partnership, and this treatment will stop on the first day after December 31, 1997, that the new line commences.
+But this only applies if Subsection (a) was not applied to this partnership for all of its previous taxable years, starting post-Dec.
+31, 1987, and before Jan.
+1, 1998.
+The partnership must also elect the application of this (g) Subsection and consent to applying the tax required with paragraph (3) for its first taxable years (starting post-Dec.
+31, 1987).
+For a partnership choosing treatment as a 1987 partnership, it will stop being treated as such when there is a new line of business for this partnership, and this treatment will stop on the first day after Dec.
+31, 1997, that the new line commences.